Skip to content

 Arpio Updates the Recovery Environment

 Arpio will now re-configure the recovery environment by applying the selected recovery point.
-In most cases, the latest recovery point was already applied, but AWS resources that have compute or storage charges are kept in a pilot-light state to save on costs.
-This time, those resources will be created to create a fully-functional environment.
+In addition to the resources maintained during standby, compute resources will be created to produce a fully-functional environment.

 Perform Additional Validation